Separate Financial Statements (IAS 27)

 IAS 27.10 sets out specific provisions for investments in subsidiaries, joint ventures, and associates.
 In separate financial statements, these investments should be accounted for using one of the following methods:

 The chosen accounting method should be consistently applied to all investments within a given category.
 Regrettably, IAS 27 does not clarify what constitutes a ‘category’.
-Therefore, it is plausible to argue that subsidiaries, joint ventures, and associates can be categorised further, given these subdivisions are clearly and objectively outlined in the entity’s accounting policies.
+Therefore, it is reasonable to argue that subsidiaries, joint ventures, and associates can be categorised further, given these subdivisions are clearly and objectively outlined in the entity’s accounting policies.
 For instance, a parent may classify subsidiaries into investment and non-investment entities, applying different measurement methods to each.
 However, entities that apply IFRS 9 to subsidiaries or associates in consolidated financial statements should maintain this approach in separate financial statements (IAS 27.11-11B).

 Classifying financial instruments as part of the investment